DPM3/ex4/README.md

 	grid to represent the graph.

 ## server error codes:
+0 - it worked!
+1 - No path Available
+2 - an error occured!(exception thrown)

 ## Distance function:
 Instead of just calculating the steps it takes to get to the end we used this